© Crown copyright 2020

-All 3 and 4 year old children in England are entitled to 15 hours free childcare (570 hours per year) from the term after your child’s 3rd birthday.
+All 3 to 4 year old children in England are entitled to 15 hours free childcare (570 hours per year) from the term after your child’s 3rd birthday.
 It is usually taken as 15 hours per week for 38 weeks of the year but you can choose to take fewer hours over more weeks, for example.

 30 hours free childcare

 If you are claiming Universal Credit you may be able to get up to 30 hours free childcare (1,140 hours per year, which you can choose how you take) if your child is 3 to 4 years old.

 If you are eligible for the extra hours, you can sign up online to get a code to give to your registered childcare provider to reserve your child’s place.
-You’ll get the extra hours once the next term starts.
+You will get the extra hours once the next term starts.